No matter what you do, you are still the heaviest one in the group photo.

 Try to work around sets with a low repetition range of 6 to 8 and heavy load with a combination of 11 to 15 repetition range sets with a moderately heavy load.

 Aim to workout atleast 4 to 5 days a week.

 Endomorphs need to work harder to burn more calories during the workout.
 Incorporating a 20 – 30 minutes cardio session after a weight training workout can be quiet beneficial in that respect.

 Incorporating moderate intensity cardio like jogging on the treadmill or cycling after an intense weight training session can help in shedding the extra fat and grow lean muscle.

 A high intensity cardio session coupled with a moderate to light weight training on some days can also prove to be a good calorie burner and add to the variety.

 Remember for endomorphs the key here is to couple the weight training schedule with a cardio session more often than that required for other body types.
 This means that the cardio must be included for 2-3 days in the workout per week.

 If you do not own a gym membership or cannot find time to go to the gym then try and make time to workout at home.

 If you are just starting out begin by taking time out for a walk in the evening after work or in the early morning.
 Then slowly build your way to more intense cardio like jogging or running for 15 to 20 mins.

-Looking for Top Class Running Shoes?
+Looking to change your Running Shoes?